 - May – September: Summer internships and program take place and are completed.

-To host a 2023 CDIP intern, please complete the Summer Internship Host Interest Form and notify HASC Workforce Development Program Director Lisa Mitchell of your interest.
-Mitchell is also available to answer questions about the program.
+To host a 2024 CDIP intern, please complete the Internship Host Interest Form and notify HASC Workforce Development Program Director Soyinka Allen of your interest.
+Allen is also available to answer questions about the program.
 However, core program onboarding is done through Patricia Etem from HCC.

-Note: The CDIP Internship Application and Agency Intent Form are made available each year in September.
+Note: The CDIP Agency Intent Form is made available each year in September.

 The total cost is $7,500 for one intern.
 From this program fee, interns receive a $4,300 stipend.